 Reginald Charles Norris applied for registration of designs for buttons, dress accessories and for brooches from 1941 to 1949.
-In 1946-7 the company was described as a ‘fancy jewellery warehouse’.
+In 1946-7 his company, ‘Rex C. Norris Pty.
+Ltd.’ was described as a ‘fancy jewellery warehouse’.

 Who was Rex C. Norris?

-A Reginald (Rex) Nathan Charles Wylie Norris was born in 1903 in Castlemaine, Victoria.
+Reginald (Rex) Nathan Charles Wylie Norris was born in 1903 in Castlemaine, Victoria.
 In 1925 he is listed in the electoral rolls as living in Prahran employed as a labourer.
-In 1928 he, and his now wife Jeanie, are living in Toorak, and he is now a railway employee.
-In 1930 he has moved to Randwick East, Sydney, as is working as a ‘speciality artist’.
-By 1936 he is a manufacturer, and by 1943 a company director.
-On a passenger list of the ship ‘Strathnaver’ leaving London for Sydney are listed Reginald Charles, DOB 19 July 1903, Importer, and his wife Jeanie and daughter Diana.
+In 1928 he and his wife Jeanie, are living in Toorak, and he is now a railway employee.
+By 1930 he has moved to Randwick East, Sydney, and is listed as working as a ‘speciality artist’.
+In 1936 he is listed as a manufacturer, and by 1943 a company director. from a passenger list of the ship ‘Strathnaver’ in 1951 leaving London in for Sydney are listed Reginald Charles, DOB 19 July 1903, Importer, and his wife Jeanie and daughter Diana.
 He is last listed in the electoral rolls as a merchant in 1963.
 So how did a labourer and railway employee come to be a designer, company director and importer?